mobiata/MBCommon/README.md

 ## Localization

 MBCommon defines a few strings that could theoretically be shown to users.
 These are most often error messages placed into the `userInfo` dictionary of `NSError` objects.
 MBCommon uses the `MBLocalizedString` macro to try and find translated versions of these strings for your users.
-This macro gives you a couple of choices if you decide to localize your application for languages other than English. `MBLocalizedString` is defined as follows.
+This macro gives you a couple of choices if you decide to localize your application for languages other than English. `MBLocalizedString` is defined as follows:

 ```objc
 #ifdef MBLocalizationTable